| |

 I then slid a wooden skewer into the top of the stick of butter before probing the center of the brisket flat.
 You can do this at home to get a feel for what a done brisket feels like.

-It should go into the smoked brisket with very little resistance when it is done.
+It should go into the smoked brisket with little to no resistance when it is done.

-Usually this ends up being about 200°F but it’s a great way to learn how to tell when brisket has reached it’s sweet spot.
+Usually this happens at about 200°F (93°C) but can happen at higher temperatures if your brisket is particularly tough.
+Feeling the resistance is a great way to learn how to tell when brisket has reached it's sweet spot.

 Once the brisket hits this “sweet spot” I recommend removing it from the heat right away.